Get to know the Feather River Watershed

 Before you visit

-FRLT’s preserves are private property managed for multiple uses.
+FRLT’s preserves are private property managed for diverse uses.
 We steward our lands to best protect the environment, sensitive wildlife habitats, and the human connection to nature.
 Most are rustic and natural with only amenities needed to provide low-intensity recreation and occasional group outings.
 Please read our general guidelines before visiting the preserves.

 Dogs are permitted on three of our five preserves and we require pet owners to be responsible for their fluffy friend (dogs are not permitted at the Leonhardt Preserve or at the Sierra Valley Preserve).
 Dogs must either be on-leash at all times or be under *voice control.
 ALWAYS clean up after your pet!
 Don’t be surprised if there are times when four-legged friends are not permitted.
 If a preserve has breeding and nesting wildlife, seasonal grazing, or other land management activities, we reserve the right to close areas and trails to dogs at any time.
 We will post signs and update the preserve page.